noahprero/Spirograph/README.md

 # Description
-A spirograph generator with options such as:
+A spirograph generator with options for:
-- Toggle between seeing the orbitting circles or the path they leave behind
+- Toggling circle visibility
+- Toggling trail visibility
-- Change the amount of orbitting circles
+- Changing the amount of orbitting circles
-- Set the radius of the base circle
+- Setting the radius of the base circle
-- Change the change in size for the circles (0.5 makes each circle half the size of the last)
+- Setting the size of the circles relative to the previous circle
+- Reloading the spirograph for a new configuration

 ![spirograph](example.gif)